Back to FAQs

 Found in:

-Legal information about our rates
+Important information about our rates

-Our home loans are subject to credit criteria and eligibility requirements.
-Home loan interest rates are for new customers only and can change.
-Our comparison rates are based on a $150,000 loan amount over a 25 year term.
-They factor in fees associated with applying for the loan; ongoing fees and fees associated with leaving the loan.
-Our fixed loans roll to a variable principal and interest rate at the end of the fixed term.
-If the interest only period is not specified, the comparison rate is calculated on a one year period.
-WARNING: The comparison rates are true only for the examples given and may not include all fees and charges.
-Different terms, fees or other loan amounts might result in a different comparison rate.
+Comparison rates are based on a loan amount of $150,000 over a 25-year term.
+They factor in fees associated with applying for the loan, ongoing fees and fees associated with leaving the loan.
+Our fixed loans roll to a variable principal and interest rate at the end of the specified fixed term.
+If the interest only period is not specified, the comparison rate is calculated on a 5-year period.

 Other legal information